updated 9/30/20 – many additions and clarifications

 - We avoid suffering and hate to be thought of as being nothings and of no use to man or God – ego runs deep.

-- It is only when we are willing to set at nought, to have no power or reputation that Christ’s imparts His true power.
+- It is only when we are willing to set at naught, to have no power or reputation that Christ’s imparts His true power.

 Joh 14:30 Hereafter I will not talk much with you: for the prince of this world cometh, and hath nothing in me.

-- The purpose of suffering is to cleanse us from all that is not of Him.
+- The purpose of suffering is to cleanse us from all that is not of Him so that nothing interferes with Him as He does His word through us.

-- The less we have us our old nature and mind, the more effective we are in our fight against principalities and powers.
+- The less we have us our old nature and mind, the more effective we (through Him) are in our fight against principalities and powers.

 Heb 5:8 Though he were a Son, yet learned he obedience by the things which he suffered ;